NimaBoscarino/react-notes/notes_new.md

 ```

 Outside of the constructor, we will call `this.setState()` to set the state. **NOT** `this.state = ...`.

+Take a look at the Scrimba recording (linked up top) and the code in this project (under `src`) to see examples of all this stuff in action.

 Cheers! - Nima